Peter Nicholas Pogose the less successful cousin

 This time, he found himself in court charged with fraud and perjury.
 The newspapers reported the case over several days and it would appear he had changed his name slightly, to perhaps put off the scent from India.
 In England he was Peter Nicholas Thaddeus Pogose, a law student, but no record can be found for him passing any law examinations.
 In the Shrewsbury Conspiracy Case, the courts found him guilty and he was sent to prison for four months hard labour.
 In the Staffordshire Chronicle it was reported that “..he had begun life as a ‘law student’, but had taken to bill dealing……” One newspaper did report a whiff of his previous bankruptcy but did not dwell on it, preferring to report on the current case, rather than what had happened in the past.

-Reinventing himself for a second time because of his fraudulent way, he turned to the United States, putting miles and years between him and his past, where he found respectability – eventually.
-It is unclear exactly when he arrived in the USA, but it is thought that once he had served his prison term he left England to seek another new start, his wife and children joined him there in 1890.
+Reinventing himself for a second time because of his fraudulent way and trying to put Dacca into a dim and distant past, he turned to the United States, putting miles and years between him and his fall from grace in Bangladesh.
+He found respectability – eventually.
+It is unclear exactly when he arrived in the USA, but it is thought that once he had served his prison term, he left England to seek another new start, his wife and children joined him there in 1890.

 The last two offspring of Peter and Eugene were born in New York; Leslie in 1895 and Olivette in 1898.

 Descendants of Peter and Eugenie’s children all now live in the USA.
 Peter passed away in May 1925 in New York, Eugenie passed away in December 1949 also in New York.
-They are buried together in Rockland Cemetery.
+A long way from the family lands and Zamindari of Dacca, they are buried together in Rockland Cemetery, New Jersey.

 Nicholas Peter Pogose is often incorrectly attributed as the founder of the Pogose School.
 He was not.
 It was his cousin, Joakim Gregory Nicholas Pogose, also known as “Nicky” who founded the school.
 Nicholas can be found listed as the Secretary at the school rather than the founder and headmaster.
 See Bengal Directory 1875 for entry.

 Nicholas Peter Pogose lost his father, Peter Nicholas Pogose at the age of 12.
-Nicholas’s mother Elizabeth re-married within a month of her husband’s death to Deare John Christian the son of a Jewish Polish immigrant.
+Nicholas’s mother Elizabeth re-married in 1842 a year after her husband’s death to Deare John Christian the son of a Jewish Polish immigrant.
 Evidence of Nicholas Peter Pogose being in early education at the time of the founding of the Pogose School lends additional weight that he could not have started the Pogose School.
 This can be seen in the “General Report on Public Instruction in the Lower Provinces of the Bengal Presidency for 1845-46” where Nicholas Peter Pogose is noted as having obtained a ‘junior scholarship’ at the Dacca College aged 15 in June 1846.
 The report notes that some students in this school continued education there until they were in their early 20’s.
-Certainly, Nicholas Peter Pogose would not have been equipped or experienced enough to create the Pogose School by 1848 when he would have been just 17 years of age.
+Certainly, Nicholas Peter Pogose would not have been equipped nor experienced enough between the ages of 15 and 17 to create the Pogose School by June 1848 when he would have been just 5 months shy of his 18th birthday.
 Furthermore, Nicholas Peter Pogose spent a great deal of his early adult years fighting debtors and bankruptcy and was never as successful as his cousin Joakim.

 See family tree below for a better understanding of this branch of the Pogose stem